Back To Top

 In terms of attachments, this tool is the polar opposite to something like the Shark FlexStyle or Dyson Airwrap, as it's a combined dryer-and-diffuser unit in one.
 By that we mean that if you only need a dryer for diffusing curls, it's an ideal one-stop shop.
 This standalone diffuser unit is equipped with three heat and two speed settings, so you can be as gentle as you want while drying – and stave off excess in the process.

-I've long recommended the original Bellissima Diffuser as an affordable, easy hair dryer for curly hair.
-(Abbersteen agrees that it's a great all-in-one tool.)
-But the newer, swisher Prestige version is a ideal if you want something a bit more luxe in feel and user experience.
-This updated version also packs in ceramic technology to aid a smoother, frizz-free drying session.
+I've long recommended the original Bellissima Diffuser because it's an affordable, easy hair dryer for curly hair.
+(Abbersteen agrees.)
+But the newer, swisher Prestige version is ideal if you want something a bit more luxe in feel and user experience.
+This updated version also has ceramic technology to aid a smoother, frizz-free drying session.

 All in all, I enjoyed using this tool.
-It's very satisfying that it's specifically geared towards defining curls and I liked how fuss-free using it was.
-However, I have to say that the results aren't massively different to the original Diffon, so if your budget is smaller I'd stick to that.
-This tool is also more compact than others, which makes it a great option for the best travel hair dryer if you only plan to wear your hair curly while you're on holiday.
-Because nobody wants to risk frying their curls with the dodgy hotel dryer...
+The all-in-one, curls-first design is satisfying and I liked the fuss-free user experience.
+But I have to say the results aren't massively different to the original Diffon, so if your budget is smaller, I'd stick to that.
+These tools are also more compact than others, which makes them great options for the best travel hair dryer if you only plan to wear your hair curly while you're away.
+Because nobody wants to risk frying curls with a dodgy hotel dryer...

 Best stylish hair dryer for curly hair